lozohcum/shendu-manifest/README.md

 shendu-manifest
 ===============

-repo manifest for Crew Blur Shendu project (jellybean)
+Repo manifest for Crew Blur Shendu project (jellybean)

+To compile follow the same rules as for CM10.
+All rights reserved.